Paul Doumer: Assassination

 On 6 May 1932, Paul Doumer was in Paris at the opening of a book fair at the Hôtel Salomon de Rothschild, talking to author Claude Farrère.
 Suddenly several shots were fired by Paul Gorguloff, a Russian émigré.
 Two of the shots hit Doumer, at the base of the skull and in the right armpit, and he fell to the ground.
 Claude Farrère wrestled with the assassin before the police arrived.
 Doumer was rushed to the hospital in Paris, where he died at 04:37 on 7 May.
-He is the only French president to die of a gunshot wound.
+He is the only French president to be shot dead.

+Trial

+Gorguloff was indicted for murder and executed by the guillotine four months later, after a swift trial.

+Aftermath

 André Maurois was an eyewitness to the assassination, having come to the book fair to autograph copies of his book.
-He later described the scene in his autobiography, "Call No Man Happy".
+He later described the scene in his autobiography, Call No Man Happy.
 As Maurois notes, because the President was assassinated at a meeting of writers, it was decided that writers - Maurois among them - should stand guard over the body while he lay in state at the Élysée.